recaptime-dev/newsletter/drafts/regular-issues/2021-002-ajhalili2006/sections/team-updates.md

 Also, we got an Guilded server for both public facing channels and internal channels.
 While Guilded is more packed with features than in Discord, we may merge the Recap Time Discord server and our main server soon-ish to use auto-broadcasting stuff on announcements, forums and stuff.

 But we have an problem on Guilded.
 The Bot API isn't public yet at time of publication, as we need to wait longer for Matrix-to-Guilded bridges to freely available.
-We consider doing userbot stuff, but as usual in Discord, that's an grey area.
+We consider doing userbot stuff, but as usual in Discord, that's an grey area, legally speak.

 We're also working on updating the team hamdbook contents to clean up unneeded stuff and add more content, especially about these changes above.
 (Don't forget, we're looking for developers and even HR people, because Andrei Jiroh can't handle all the roles.
-We'll turn The Pins Team into an company in the future, but for now, let's chill out.)
+We'll turn The Pins Team into an company in the future, but for now, we're looking for help maintaining open-source projects.)
 Also don't forget that we're writing onboarding and offboarding stuff.

 ### What about any Recap Time-related stuff